00zheng/harmoni/README.md

 # harmoni
 key and bpm finder at your fingertips.

-HOW TO DOWNLOAD A CHROME EXTENSION
+Might be slightly inaccurate with the BPM but rounding the BPM will likely result in the actual BPM HOW TO DOWNLOAD A CHROME EXTENSION

 Download the extension from GitHub